rageSpin/DuoXPy/README.md

   <a href="#disclaimer">Disclaimer</a>
 </p>

-### ⚠️ This repository is still in its early stages and may not work as expected for some accounts, please try completing at least 9 lessons and run it again after 2-3 days ⚠️
+### ⚠️ This repository is still in its early stages and may not work as expected for some accounts, please try completing at least 9 lessons and run it again after 2-3 days ⚠️, <a href="https://github.com/gorouflex/DuoXPy#how-to-fix-error-500---no-skillid-found-in-xpgains">fix here</a>

 ### Belongs to the Sandy Project